conductor-is/quickbooks-desktop-api/README.md

 ## Key features

-- **Access any data type:** Query, create, or update any QuickBooks Desktop data type.
+- **Any data type:** Query, create, or update any QuickBooks Desktop data type.
+- **Real-time**: Get real-time updates on your QuickBooks Desktop data.
+No queues, no polling.
 - **Modern API:** JSON-based REST API, replacing the old XML-based SOAP model.
 - **Typed Node.js client:** Fully typed library with autocomplete, inline docs, and type validation for endpoints, parameters, and responses.
-- **Request handling:** Manages queues, timeouts, retries, and pagination.
+- **Request handling:** Invisibly manages queues, timeouts, retries, and pagination.
 - **Multi-company support:** Connects to multiple QuickBooks Desktop company files.
 - **Validation:** Sanitizes and validates all inputs and outputs.
 - **Unified error handling:** Streamlines error handling across the QuickBooks stack.
 - **Authentication flow UI:** Simple UI for securely connecting QuickBooks Desktop accounts.
+- **Dashboard**: UI to monitor and manage your QuickBooks Desktop connections and data.
 - **Error resolution:** Detailed guides and instructions for resolving errors and handling edge cases.

 ## What is this repo?